logankish/logankish/README.md

 - 👋 Hi, I’m @logankish
 - 👀 I’m interested in making cool or useful stuff
 - 🌱 I’m currently learning Java (via AP Computer Science) and Python (Self Taught)
-- 💞️ I’m looking to collaborate on projects I would use
-- 📫 How to reach me: Discord!
+- 📫 Reach out to me on Discord!
 User: dragonterror

 <!---
 logankish/logankish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.